ktnlvr/ktnlvr.dev/content/rambling/turing-complete-module-exports.md

 ```

 Hence the source of truth is shared across all possible imports of the module, including all the libraries.
 A global registry surely would've saved the [Mars Climate Orbiter](https://science.nasa.gov/mission/mars-climate-orbiter/).

+We can go even further.
+Since the main feature of the SI prefixes is that they can be prepended to anything, we can automatically resolve them for any possible unit that we might invent.

+This is where problems begin: `from pint import meter` means that we are importing `meter` the unit or mega `eter`, whatever that is?
+Luckily, since all the conversions are defined in a file they are fetched from there whenever needed.

 ### Express.js